-- First Day Attendance Policy: Attendance at the first class meeting of the semester is mandatory for all students.
+• Attendance of First Day of Class Policy: Attendance at the first class meeting of the semester is mandatory for all students.
 If a student fails to attend the first class meeting of the semester without receiving permission from the instructor in advance of the first class, the student's enrollment in the class will be forfeited so that the first student on the waitlist for the class may be enrolled.
 Once the Registrar has been notified of the absence, the student will be dropped from the class, and the first student on the waitlist will be notified by the Registrar that they are being enrolled in the class.
-Students on the waitlist are not allowed to attend class until receiving notification of their enrollment from the Registrar. - Disclosure of Disability and Student Accommodation: KCAI students with disabilities are invited to disclose any disabilities they may have, but such a disclosure is not mandatory.
+Students on the waitlist are not allowed to attend class until receiving notification of their enrollment from the Registrar.

+• Disclosure of Disability and Student Accommodation Policy: KCAI students with disabilities are invited to disclose any disabilities they may have, but such disclosure is not mandatory.
 Once documentation of a disability is received, students are provided with reasonable accommodations, which are designed to provide equal access to the material and environment of the classes that the students are enrolled in.
-Unlike the services that are available to the student body in its entirety, accommodations are mandated by the Americans with Disabilities Act and section 504 of the Rehabilitation Act and are dependent on appropriate documentation.
-Students are encouraged to notify the Assistant Director of Student Support disabilityservices@kcai.edu, if accommodations are requested.
-Please send documentation before your scheduled meeting via email or fax at 816-802-3480.
-Disability Services is located on the second floor of DeBruce Hall. - Preserving the Sanctity of the Classroom/Studio: Class lectures, discussions, and materials (including but not limited to PDFs, videos, exams, and assignments) that teachers post/upload on Google Classroom may not be recorded, reproduced, or
+Unlike the services that are available to the student body in its entirety, accommodations are mandated by the Americans with Disabilities Act and Section 504 of the

+Rehabilitation Act and are dependent on appropriate documentation.
+Students are Assistant encouraged notify the Director of Support to Student disabilityservices@kcai.edu if accommodations are requested.
+To request MyKCAI accommodations, fill please out the request form on (https://mykcai.kcai.edu/ICS/Student Services/Disability Services.jnz).
+Disability Services is located on the second floor of DeBruce Hall.

+• Preserving the Sanctity of the Classroom/Studio: Class lectures, discussions, and materials (including but not limited to PDFs, videos, exams, and assignments) that teachers post/upload on Google Classroom may not be recorded, reproduced, or shared.
+The only students permitted to record class activity, and pre-recorded lectures are students who have been approved for academic accommodations through KCAIs Disability Services (disabilityservices@kcai.edu).
+Refusal to adhere to these conditions may violate the Student Code of Conduct/Academic Honesty Policy.